playbuzz/android-sdk-demo-app/README.md

 - **The player will start playing right after view recomposition**.

 ## RecyclerView support
-RecyclerView manages it's views differently which causes different lifecycle events for the view to be triggered differently We have created a custom Adapter and ViewHolder classes to encapsulate the adjustments needed without the developer having to worry about it, for example:
+RecyclerView manages it's views differently which causes different lifecycle events for the view to be triggered at different times

+We have created a custom Adapter and ViewHolder classes to encapsulate the adjustments needed without the developer having to worry about it, for example:
 ```kotlin